 Cities with sufficiency of services These are cities that are not world cities as defined here but they have sufficient services so as not to be overtly dependent on world cities.
 Two specialised categories of city are common at this level of integration: smaller capital cities, and traditional centres of manufacturing regions

 NOTE: the classifications used here are based upon relational measures and should not be confused with the initial use of alpha, beta and gamma categories for 1998 data that used simple attribute measures.
-These early results are not comparable with the results for 2000, 2004, 2008 and 2010 presented here.
+These early results are not comparable with the results from 2000 onwards presented here.

 For a first analysis and interpretation of the new classification, see GaWC Research Bulletin 300.